HastingsGreer/USNeuralNetworkWorkshop/README.md

-# UltrasoundNeuralNetworkWorkshop
+# Medical Neural Network Workshop

-Repository for Kitware's Neural Networks for Ultrasound Tutorial.
+Repository for Kitware's Neural Networks for Medical Tasks Tutorial.

 To install Keras and other necessary software, I recommend following the guide in InstallKeras.md